-Those little drips add up–contributing to more than 1 trillion gallons of water wasted each year across the United States.
+In addition, those little drips add up.
+Thereby contributing to more than 1 trillion gallons of water wasted each year across the United States.

-To combat water waste, the EPA’s annual Fix a Leak Week campaign (March 14-20, 2016), is aimed at helping people become leak detectives.
+So to combat water waste, the EPA’s #FixALeak Week campaign is aimed at helping people become leak detectives.
 Many leaks at home are silent but can easily be found and fixed when you know what to do.

-Through the WaterSense program, the EPA is giving consumers the clues they need to save water and money in their homes.
-I thought you’d be interested in joining us this year.
+Through the WaterSense program, the EPA is giving consumers the clues they need to save water.
+That even means the money saving on water bills in their homes.
+So I thought you’d be interested in joining us this year.

 Here are all the ways you can get involved:

-· Share these important clues to help people detect and fix leaks:
+- Share these important clues to help people detect and fix leaks #FixALeak

 Check your utility bill

 During the winter, if a family of four is using more than 12,000 gallons of water per month, it could be the clue to a leak.